wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 > Source: [archspec: A library for detecting, labeling, and reasoning about microarchitectures](https://tgamblin.github.io/pubs/archspec-canopie-hpc-2020.pdf)

-This PEP proposes a systematic and scalable approach to selecting optimized wheels based on platform characteristics, which will help Python’s usage expand across diverse computing environments, from cloud computing to embedded systems and AI accelerators.
+This PEP proposes a systematic and scalable approach to selecting optimized wheels based on platform characteristics, which will help Python's usage expand across diverse computing environments, from cloud computing to embedded systems and AI accelerators.

 ### User stories